-Even as a Naturopath I sometimes felt inundated with all the things I “should” be doing prior to falling pregnant, so to start you on your preconception care path, here are 5 nutrients you need to provide your body with the essential nutrients it needs for healthy reproduction.
+It can feel overwhelming thinking about all the things you “should” be doing prior to falling pregnant, so to start you on your preconception care path, here are 5 nutrients you need to provide your body with the essential nutrients it needs for healthy reproduction.

 5 key nutrients for preconception care